 A. Assistance may be available depending on whether you have declared your concentration and whether you already receive University Scholarship.

-Declared Music Concentrators: The applied music fee will be added to your academic year budget.
-Subject to funding availability, your University Scholarship will be increased to cover this cost.
-You must contact the Office of Financial Aid each semester.
-We will verify that you are a music concentrator and that your student account was charged the applied music fee.
-At that point we will increase your University Scholarship accordingly.
-(Should additional University Scholarship funding not be available during any given semester, students will have the option of borrowin loan funds to assist with this expense.)
+Scholarship Aided: In order to receive assistance, you must contact the Office of Financial aid each term that you are charged the fee.
+The applied music fee will then be added to your academic year budget.
+Subject to funding availability and/or your concentration, your University Scholarship will be increased to cover this cost.
+We will first verify that your student account was charged the applied music fee.
+At that point, we may increase your University Scholarship accordingly.
+(Should additional University Scholarship funding not be available during any given semester, students will have the option of borrowing loan funds to assist with this expense.)

 Q. What if my actual room charge is higher than the room charge in the financial aid budget?

 A. The room charge in your budget reflects the University’s standard room rate.
 The standard room rate applies to more than 75 percent of the available beds on campus.
 Students who choose to live in dormitory apartments or suites at a higher room rate can request loans to cover the additional cost by contacting the Office of Financial Aid.
 Our office will determine if you have additional loan eligibility.
 Higher room rates will not be covered with additional University Scholarship.